Diamond Valley Lake

 The lake features three earth fill dams, two located on either side of the valley and one on the north rim.
-Construction of the dams utilized nearby materials, and was one of the largest earthworks projects in the United States.
+Construction of the dams used nearby materials, and was one of the largest earthworks projects in the United States.
 Excavation of core materials for the dams resulted in many paleontological finds, all of which are displayed at the Western Science Center at the lake's East end.
 The lake is open to boating and fishing, along with hiking and other recreational activities around the lake.

 Geography

 Diamond Valley Lake is located within the Domenigoni/Diamond valleys, between the Domenigoni Mountains and Rawson Mountains, 4 mi southwest of the city of Hemet.
 The site was chosen because of its location between the cities of San Diego and Los Angeles, and because of the raw materials located on-site for the construction of the three dams.
-The location was also chosen because of its proximity, about 5 mi, to the existing Colorado River Aqueduct that supplies the lake with water.
+The location was also chosen because of its proximity, about 5 mi, to the existing Colorado River Aqueduct that originally supplied the lake with water.

 Construction

 Planning for the lake began in 1987.
 The main goal was to meet Southern California seasonal, drought and emergency needs.
 MWD chose the current site because of its geographic location, and began construction planning in 1993.
 Construction of the lake began in 1995 with construction of the three dams.
 With over 40 million cubic yards of foundation excavation and 110 million cubic yards of embankment construction, the construction of the dams was the largest earthworks project in the United States.

-The shovels, loaders and trucks used on the project were the largest available and established a new standard for earth and rock movement.
+The shovels, loaders and trucks used on the project were the largest available, and established a new standard for earth and rock movement.
 The two rock processing plants established for the project provided combined production exceeding the capability of any single commercial processing operation in California.
 Construction of the lake was the largest construction project by the MWD since building the Colorado River Aqueduct.

 At its peak in 1997 and 1998, the reservoir construction project employed an average of 1,800 people.
 At times, more than 1,900 people labored in building the reservoir's three dams.
 From start to finish, about 5,000 people were employed by the construction project.